5 Home Improvements to Make During the Summer

 3. Power wash your surfaces.

 The best part about power washing is that this is not a scenario where you have to run out and buy another piece of expensive equipment.
 Many stores allow customers to rent a power washer for a day or for a weekend.
-Though it may feel like a lot of projects to undertake at one time, doing all of your power washing at once will help you refresh the look and feel of your home.
+Though it may feel like a lot of projects to undertake at one time, doing all of your pressure washing at once will help you refresh the look and feel of your outdoor space and your home.

 4. Stain your deck.